 - Physical impairment

-There is no “formula” to calculate non-economic damages and the award varies from person to person.
-The amount of non-economic damages awarded is determined by a jury, who may rely on their own experiences to put a value on the harms and losses.
-The jury may consider the type of injury, the pain and suffering, and what the injured victim had to go through due to the wreck.
+There is no “formula” to calculate non-economic damages, and the award varies from person to person.
+The amount of non-economic damages awarded is determined by a jury, who may rely on their experiences to put a value on the harms and losses.
+The jury may consider the type of injury, the pain and suffering, and what the injured victim endured due to the wreck.

 Punitive damages may be awarded for the purpose of punishing the party that either intentionally or recklessly did something to cause harm to another person.
-Before getting to the punitive damages calculations, a jury must first find in favor of the plaintiff and grant economic damages.
+Before getting to the punitive damages calculations, a jury must find the plaintiff’s favor and grant economic damages.

-The jury decides if the plaintiff qualifies for punitive damages based on if the conduct of the at-fault party was either in “reckless disregard” of the plaintiff’s rights and the other party was aware of that or if they did it “intentionally.”
-Since it is based on the conduct of the at-fault party, the plaintiff has the burden of showing that the other party was acting in this type of manner.
-It is important to know that punitive damages are rarely awarded.
+The jury decides if the plaintiff qualifies for punitive damages based on whether the at-fault party’s conduct was either in “reckless disregard” of the plaintiff’s rights and the other party was aware of that or if they did it “intentionally.”
+Since it is based on the conduct of the at-fault party, the plaintiff has the burden of showing that the other party acted in this manner.
+It is essential to know that punitive damages are rarely awarded.

 The most common cases where punitive damages are awarded in car accident cases are with drunk drivers and road rage.